 The DATE function is simple when considered by itself.
-It takes three numbers as an input and just returns those numbers as a date.
+It takes three numbers as input and returns those numbers as a date.
 That is all it does.
-However, this function is useful in building formulas that use the resultant date.
-Dates require special care when being used in formulas since they don’t behave like regular numbers do in spreadsheets.
+However, this function helps build formulas that use the resultant date.
+Dates require special care when used in formulas since they don’t behave like regular numbers in spreadsheets.

-You could be working with large tables of demographic data with separate columns for date, month, and year.
-If you want to perform analysis on this data, the DATE function would turn the three columns into a value that you could then work with.
+For example, you could be working with large tables of demographic data with separate columns for date, month, and year.
+The DATE function will turn the three columns into one value.

-The DATE function takes numbers for month, day and year and returns them as a date.
+The DATE function takes numbers for the month, day, and year and returns them as a date.

 month– The number of the month (February = 2)

-If you don’t see 2/20/1997 or your international equivalent as the output, change the formatting to date by going to the Format menu and selecting Number.
+If you don’t see 2/20/1997 or your international equivalent as the output, change the formatting to date by going to the Format menu and selecting Number and then Date.

-The DATE function is commonly used in formulas to let Google Sheets know that you are using a date and what its value is.
-With DATE, there is only one order in which to enter the year, month and day.
-This eliminates variances between different countries that write dates in different orders.
+The DATE function is commonly used in formulas to let Google Sheets know you are using a date and its value.
+There is only one order with DATE to enter the year, month, and day.
+This order eliminates variances between countries that write dates in different orders.

-Sheets doesn’t know that you are referring to a date in the first line.
-Using quotes or the DATE function lets Sheets know that you are using dates.
+Sheets doesn’t know you are referring to a date in the first line of the table above.
+Using quotes or the DATE function lets Sheets see that you are using dates.

 Example 3 – Calculating Age in Days

-Let’s look at an example of calculating age in days by using the DATE formula.
-When visiting the live Google Sheet linked at the bottom of this page, you will notice that the results are getting larger as the TODAY() function produced December 27, 2016 when this page was written, but the TODAY() function will produce the current day whenever you look at the live spreadsheet.
+Lastly, let’s look at an example of calculating age in days by using the DATE formula.
+When visiting the live Google Sheet linked at the bottom of this page, you will notice that the results are getting larger.
+The TODAY() function output December 27, 2016, when I wrote this page, but the TODAY() function will produce the current day whenever you look at the live spreadsheet.

-Tip: The DATEDIF function provides a more powerful method of calculating age.
-It can be customized to output days, month, years, or a combination thereof.
+Tip: The DATEDIF function provides a more robust method of calculating age.
+You can customize the output to days, months, years, or combinations.

 |1||Year||Month||Day||Formula as text||Result of formula|